We are moving on in our thirtieth year as Innkeepers of the Deerfield Inn!

-Written in 2007 on our 20th anniversary as the Deerfield Inn Innkeepers:
+Written in 2007 on our 20th anniversary as the Innkeepers of the Deerfield Inn:

 A guest from 15 years ago came back recently to visit the inn again and to plan a family reunion party.
 We were talking and he said to me, “Whatever happened to that nice young couple that used to be the innkeepers here?”
 I said, “Well, we’re still a couple!”
 That’s us twenty years, two children, four hamsters, two mice – no, make that twenty-two mice, Turbo Dog, Fat Martha, Mog, Jawler, Troika, and Spud ago.